 But they really came into their own when dog shows began.
 The first two dog shows were for gundogs.
 But at the third and fourth dog shows - Manchester and Birmingham, held in 1861 - a few other breeds were listed.
 These included the 'Pomeranian Fox Dog', named in the 'Foreign Dogs' section.

-By 1862, because of public prejudice against foreign dogs by the general public which remained in place for around 80 years - until well after World War Two Birmingham named these dogs 'Pomeranians'.
+By 1862, because of the purported public prejudice against foreign dogs by the general public which remained in place for around 80 years - until well after World War Two Birmingham named these dogs 'Pomeranians'.
 Giving them their own section, London followed in 1863.
 By 1869 'good classes' of these small Spitz dogs were exhibited in Birmingham and London and 1870 seemed a common date when the Pomeranian can be reliably traced back as a pure breed in England[5a].

 By 1872 it was written: